idia640/idia640.github.io/README.md

 # Why is this course on GitHub?

-This site and course is hosted by GitHub classroom which:
+This [website](https://ub-idia640-2016.github.io) and course is hosted by GitHub classroom which:

 - provides private repositories for students,
 - provides shared repositories for groups of students, and